 Something Loud – Best Non-Violent Self Defense “Weapon”

-Personal alarms are a great choice for people who do not have the physical capability to defend themselves, such as seniors and children.
+These self-defense tools are a great option for people who don’t have the physical capability to defend themselves, such as seniors and children.

 Pepper Spray – Best Self Defense Weapon for Runners